akkartik/mu/subx.md

 Function arguments must be either literals (integers or strings) or a reg/mem operand using the syntax in the previous section.

-A special label is `Entry`, which can be used to specify/override the entry point of the program.
+A special label on Linux is `Entry`, which can be used to specify/override the entry point of the program.
 It doesn't have to be unique, and the latest definition will override earlier ones.

-(The `Entry` label, along with duplicate segment headers, allows programs to be built up incrementally out of multiple [_layers_](http://akkartik.name/post/wart-layers).)

 Another special pair of labels are the block delimiters `{` and `}`.
 They can be nested, and jump instructions can take arguments `loop` or `break` that